04-11-19 | References

 Private cloud hosting by definition is a single-tenant environment where the hardware, storage and network are dedicated to a single client or company.
 A more common type of private cloud computing solution is virtual private cloud hosting, a multi-tenant environment where companies achieve networking isolation while keeping costs down by buying hardware slices with other tenants and creating private subnets.

-As opposed to public clouds, fully private clouds are not delivered through a utility model or pay-as-you-go basis because the hardware is dedicated.
-However, Virtual Private Clouds offer the same pay-as-you-go model as public clouds, with the added bonus of specifically provisioned hardware, network and storage configurations.
+As opposed to public clouds, fully private cloud computing is not delivered through a utility model or pay-as-you-go basis because the hardware is dedicated.
+Virtual Private Clouds offer the same pay-as-you-go model as public clouds, with the added bonus of specifically provisioned hardware, network and storage configurations.
 Private clouds, including Virtual Private Clouds, are generally preferred by mid and large size enterprises because they meet the security and compliance requirements of these larger organizations and their customers.

 Ready to make the jump to cloud?
 Otava can help!
-We offer managed and self-managed private cloud options as well as public cloud services.
+We offer managed and self-managed private cloud options as well as public cloud services and hybrid cloud computing for the best of both worlds.
 Our secure, compliant solutions combined with our 11 locations worldwide help organizations across the globe grow rapidly, meet customer demands and feel confident their business is in safe hands.
 Learn more at /solutions/cloud/ or contact us to learn more today.

 Top 5 Reasons Why Your Company Should Transition to Private Cloud Computing: One of the biggest IT buzz words of the past few years, ‘cloud computing’ has brought incredible promise to the world of information technology.
 Cloud computing interest has led to widespread curiosity and awareness…(Keep Reading)

 What is a Virtual Private Cloud?
-You already know that there are three major types of clouds: Public, Private and Hybrid.
-Now, there’s a newer player in the game: Virtual Private Clouds.
+You already know that there are three major types of cloud computing to choose from: Public, Private, and Hybrid.
+Now, there’s a new player in the game: Virtual Private Clouds.
 What makes these different from public and private clouds, and what is the benefit?
 (Keep Reading)

 Demystifying Cloud Governance, Risk and Compliance: It’s a fact that without the right information security oversight and governance in place, companies face significantly increased security threats and operational and regulatory risks.
 But how are companies defining and viewing governance?
 There are three generally accepted elements of…(Keep Reading)